mykle1/MMM-NEO/README.md

     {
         module: 'MMM-NEO',
-        position: 'top_left',               // Best in left or right regions
+        position: 'top_left',               // Best in left, right or center regions
         config: {
 		rotateInterval: 5 * 60 * 1000,  // New Object Rotation
 		useHeader: false,               // true if you want a header